oun111/zas/README.md

 }
 ```

-### in java, one should set the correct path of ZAS java wrapper class into 'CLASSPATH' and play like this:
+### `in java, one should set correct 'CLASSPATH' of ZAS java wrapper class and play like this:`

 ```java
 public class test_cases {